aladi-debug/Password-manager/README.md

 * Invent one yourself
 * Reuse weak passwords
 * Stare at the keyboard in frustration
+* copied in the clipboard and ready for paste right after generating

 Is it going to fix the entire industry’s password policy problem?